AnuzThapa/NEPA-tasks/README.md

 Features of this chat session:

-Conversation is persistent across restarts.
+1.Conversation is persistent across restarts.

-Last N messages are loaded automatically to provide context.
+2.Last N messages are loaded automatically to provide context.

-Weather and crypto queries will call the respective APIs.
+3.Weather and crypto queries will call the respective APIs.

 Below is the architecture on how the system actually works.